 Ensure your dog’s paws are calm in summer, and do not make them walk on hot surfaces like cement or asphalt.
 Nothing increases heat in their body as much as the heat from below.

 Spray water on its paws and stomach to help with the heat.
-You can use a wet towel on its belly and paws to help with heat instead of moisture.
-You can make your dog wear boots if you have to take them out in the middle of the day.
+You can also use a wet towel on its belly and paws to help with heat instead of moisture.
+If you have to take your dog out in the middle of the day, you can make it wear boots.

 • Keep parasites away